 The study consisted of 339 cis-gender women residing in the United States (U.S.), aged 19-29 years (M = 24.4, SD = 2.84).
 Participants identified as Asian/Pacific Islander (23.0%), Black (22.4%), Latina (26.0%), Mixed (3.2%), and White (25.4%).
 In terms of sexual orientation, nearly a third (26.8%) identified as bisexual, half (58.4%) as heterosexual, and a minority as lesbian (5.0%), pansexual (5.6%), queer (2.7%), and other (1.5%).
 Most participants (60.8%) were in a relationship, but not married, with nearly a third (27.7%) not currently in a relationship, and the minority (11.5%) married.
 Nearly half the sample (45.7%) indicated their parent’s highest education as college or higher.

 The study was approved through the Institutional Review Board at [redacted for review].
 We collected data in November 2022 using Prolific, a web-based research participant pool which was designed for online academic studies (see Palan & Schitter, 2018).
 The data from this study came from the first author’s dissertation research project which assessed the impact of sexual communication and body image outcomes in sexually active young women.
-The dissertation research project consisted of collecting data via Qualtrics, an online survey tool, and included quantitative items on body image image measures and sexuality topics, followed by open-ended questions which were analyzed for this study.
+The dissertation research project consisted of collecting data via Qualtrics, an online survey tool, and included quantitative measures of body image and sexuality topics, followed by open-ended questions which were analyzed for this study.
 Eligibility requirements for the larger research project included 1) identifying both sex and gender as female, 2) being between the ages of 18 and 29 (based on the likelihood that young adult women might more easily recall specific messaging while growing up), and 3) having at least one sexual partner in the past year (based on criteria for the larger study examining sexual well-being outcomes in young women).
 Participants were paid $5.00, in accordance with the recommended pay rate of Prolific.

 Materials